-Siblings - brother or sister - who will still be in attendance in September 2021.
+Siblings brother or sister who will still be in attendance in September 2022.

-- (a) Anybody whose parent/guardian regularly attends any Church of England Church.
-We define regular as meaning once a month for a twelve month period, twelve months prior to the date of the application and this will be confirmed by a letter from the local minister. - (b) Anybody whose parent/guardian regularly attends any other Christian denomination (defined as a Church who are members of Churches together in England or the Evangelical Alliance).
-We define regular as meaning once a month for a twelvementh period, twelve months prior to the date of the application.
+(a) Anybody whose parent/guardian regularly attends any Church of England Church.
+We define regular as meaning once a month for a twelve month period, twelve months prior to the date of the application and this will be confirmed by a letter from the local minister.

+(b) Anybody whose parent/guardian regularly attends any other Christian denomination (defined as a Church who are members of Churches together in England or the Evangelical Alliance).
+We define regular as meaning once a month for a twelvemonth period, twelve months prior to the date of the application.
+Applicants will be required to have a letter from their church/faith centre as evidence of regular attendance.